The complete history of Anfield Stadium

 How many years did it take to build Anfield Stadium?

 The construction of Anfield Stadium took approximately one year from inception to completion.
+However, the stadium has undergone numerous expansions and redevelopments throughout its history.

 Who built/designed Anfield Stadium?